 Yes, Software Inventions are Patentable

 While patent practitioners have a heightened bar when drafting software claims, the right candidates are certainly patentable under current law.
-Here are just a few patents recently secured in the software field as of March 27, 2020:
+To illustrate, here are just a few patents recently secured in the software field as of August 27, 2020:

 - U.S. Patent 10,743,177 granted August 11, 2020 for a Method and Apparatus to Provide Mobile Intelligence.